 A tale of two Queens

 Queen Victoria preferred Ascot Racecourse to Epsom, especially after the caterers on the Downs – in 1840 – failed to provide bread at her luncheon.
 She never returned.
-In contrast, the current Queen tries to be at The Derby every year and, this year, has the added thrill of owning the favourite, Carlton House.
+In contrast, the current Queen tries to be at The Derby every year.

 A life at stud